gristlabs/grainjs/docs/basics.md

 Calls to `styled()` should happen at the top level, at import time, in order to register all styles upfront.
 Actual work to attach styles to the doc happens the first time a style is needed to create an element.
-Calling `styled()` elsewhere than at top level is wasteful and bad for performance.
+Calling `styled()` elsewhere than at the top level is wasteful and bad for performance.

 By convention, styled elements are named with `css` prefix, and are placed at the bottom of the